 The last surviving village in mainland Singapore, Kampong Lorong Buangkok is located right smack in the middle of modern developments.
 Will it remain there forever?

-With so much of Singapore’s iconic buildings slipping away (we’re still heartbroken about the fate of Rochor and Pearl Bank), we’re taking a moment to shine the light on various heritage buildings around the island.
+With so much of Singapore’s iconic and historical buildings slipping away (we’re still heartbroken about the fate of Rochor and Pearl Bank), we’re taking a moment to shine the light on various heritage buildings around the island.
 From the brutalist Golden Mile to the neo-Renaissance architecture of Lau Pa Sat, for many of us there’s definitely a bittersweet appreciation for all things old in Singapore.
 Still, it doesn’t get more nostalgic than an actual kampong (a village) in Singapore.
 While most kampongs in Singapore have given way to high-rise condominiums and apartments, there’s one that has resisted the onslaught of development: Kampong Lorong Buangkok.

 The kampung, which is on private land, is not a conserved site.
-The kampong has been slated to make way for a major road and more development in the future but there have been efforts to try to conserve it.
-Just last year Ang Mo Kio MP Intan Azura Mokhtar called for the preservation of the kampong.
+It has been slated to make way for a major road and more development in the future but there have been efforts to try to conserve it.
+Just last year, Ang Mo Kio MP Intan Azura Mokhtar called for the preservation of the kampong.
 Sitting in her Jalan Kayu ward, she pushed for the kampong to be preserved as a conservation site or heritage education site and said that there is much we can learn from the last surviving kampong.

 “Kampong spirit” is something you’ll hear often around Singapore to denote camaraderie, solidarity and closeness that was part of living in the kampong community.
 And though it’s been used to death in government speech and commercial advertising, these values are definitely worth preserving as well.
 Whether we should work on an ‘updated’ version of the ethos or build one ourselves for a future Singapore, it’s our own history that we have a lot to learn from and we shouldn’t be erasing (and demolishing) it so easily.